JiaLin-kaylee/JiaLin-kaylee.github.io/3D_Printer_Journal.md

 **Problems+Progress**

 1) Currently we have a running code that detects voltage and bits, but it cannot detect distances.
 I realized that neither me or my partner really knows how to code, so we are currently relying on WebbGPT and Mr. Raus.
 We did have some trouble connecting the distance sensor to the breadboard, then to the arduino.
 You need to really focus on cutting your unstripped wires so you don't cut off the entire tip of the wire.
 That was a problem we ran into a few times.
-Another issue we ran into was attaching the wires to the breadboard. (you first have to connect the wires to the sensor, then to the breadboard, then to the arduino, then to the computer, then do your code)We realized that we need to have the tip of the wires about 0.5 cm long in order to attach it properly into the breadboard.
+Another issue we ran into was attaching the wires to the breadboard. (first you have to connect the wires to the sensor, then to the breadboard, then to the arduino, then to the computer, then do your code)We realized that we need to have the tip of the wires about 0.5 cm long in order to attach it properly into the breadboard.

-2) Breadboard Intro: there are two sides that are red and blue, this means that the currents can run through the whole entire column, but the center where there is not a blue or red line, it just means that each mini row of 5 are connected, for our 3D printer we need connect the black and red wire into any random row of 5 on the breadboard, seperate ofcourse, the white wire will be used to measure voltage then connected into the Arduino, I mean the rest of the wires will be too, but that is more or less important)
+2) Breadboard Intro: there are two sides that are red and blue, this means that the currents can run through the whole entire column, but the center where there is not a blue or red
+line, it just means that each mini row of 5 are connected, for our 3D printer we need connect the black and red wire into any random row of 5 on the breadboard, seperate ofcourse, the white wire will be used to measure voltage then connected into the Arduino, I mean the rest of the wires will be too, but that is more or less important)

 <img width="541" height="320" alt="Screenshot 2025-11-12 at 19 50 39" src="https://github.com/user-attachments/assets/7ca9bb03-9ed3-4497-8d6c-f534d9354b97" />

 3) The next step would be to measure accurate distances, I already have a graph for approximately what it should look like above.
 Also a code that I am not completely sure would work but I guess that's part of the process.